In-depth Guides

 Every transformation is invoked by the transform method with the first parameter being the value being passed in and the return value being the transformed value.

-import { Pipe, PipeTransform } from '@angular/core';@Pipe({ name: 'myCustomTransformation', standalone: true})export class MyCustomTransformationPipe implements PipeTransform { transform(value: string): string { return `My custom transformation of ${value}.` }}
+import { Pipe, PipeTransform } from '@angular/core';@Pipe({ name: 'myCustomTransformation',})export class MyCustomTransformationPipe implements PipeTransform { transform(value: string): string { return `My custom transformation of ${value}.` }}

 Adding parameters to a custom pipe